lfcampos/lfcampos.github.io/STAT_300/Presentation.md

 Err(\widehat{\mu}_{*}, {\mu}) = \left(\frac{1}{T}\sum_{t = t_1}^{t_T}\left(\widehat{\mu}_{*}(t) - {\mu}(t)\right)^2 \right)^{1/2}
 $$

 How did the Estimators do?

+For this example, the RMSEs are:

 Estimate | Error|
 ---------| ----|